-The leverage ratio is an additional regulatory and supervisory tool introduced by the CRR/CRD IV package which measures the required capital maintained by banks that is not risk-sensitive or risk-weighted, thereby complementing and building on the risk-based capital ratios applicable under the existing regulatory framework.
-In terms of the leverage ratio, an observation period is under way during which banks measure and disclose the ratio, with a view to its introduction as a mandatory requirement after an appropriate review and calibration by the regulatory authorities with a potential minimum level of 3%.
+The leverage ratio is an additional regulatory and supervisory tool, which measures the required capital maintained by banks that is not risk-sensitive or risk-weighted, thereby complementing and building on the risk-based capital ratios applicable under the existing regulatory framework.
+In terms of the leverage ratio, an observation period is under way during which banks measure and disclose the ratio, with a view to its introduction as a mandatory requirement by the CRR2/CRDV package with a minimum level of 3% as of June 2021.

 First Investment Bank calculates the leverage ratio by matching its Tier 1 capital to the total exposure of the Bank (assets, off-balance sheet items, and other exposures to derivatives and securities financing transactions), subject to the requirements of Delegated Regulation (EU) 2015/62 of the Commission concerning the leverage ratios and the other applicable regulations.
-As at 31 December 2018, the leverage ratio amounted to 11.08% on a consolidated basis compared to 11.28% for the previous period.
+As at 31 December 2019, the leverage ratio amounted to 11.84% on a consolidated basis compared to 11.08% for the previous period.